lucastobrazil/js-tokens-to-scss/README.md

 # Todo

-1. Need to look at namespacing vars:

-eg. $primary is too vague in a SCSS context; probably need $ads-primary

-2. Dictionary - figure out a good workflow
+1. Dictionary
+- Extract concept out of this repo; this should just be focused on converting tokens to scss ones.

-3. Other tokens
+2. Other tokens
 - [ ] Colors
 - [ ] Fonts
 - [ ] FontSizes